venpopov/chkptstanr/index.md

 including (but not limited to) the following:

-* The primary motivation for developing  \strong{chkptstanr} is to reduce the cost of fitting models with \strong{Stan} when using, say, AWS, and in particular by taking advantage of so-called \emph{spot instances}.
+* The primary motivation for developing  \strong{chkptstanr} is to reduce the cost of fitting models with \strong{Stan} when using, say, AWS, and in particular by taking advantage of so-called *spot instances*.
-These instances are "a cost-effective choice if you can be flexible about when your applications run and if your applications can be *interrupted* [emphasis added]"
+  These instances are "a cost-effective choice if you can be flexible about when your applications run and if your applications can be *interrupted* [emphasis added]".